 If exercise isn't your thing, you can still enjoy the outdoors with a beautiful drive along the Loess Hills National Scenic Byway.
 The 220-mile paved highway offers views of a unique land formation, only found elsewhere at its height in China.
 The hills are uniquely made up of windblown soils with steep, sharp ridges.
 It's a sight you won't want to miss after so many months of staying indoors.

-Due to health guidelines, Ameristar and Horseshoe Casino are currently open but with modifications to their games.
-Harrah's is temporarily closed but is accepting reservations at their hotel for July.
+Due to health guidelines, Ameristar, Harrah's and Horseshoe Casino are currently open but with modifications to their games.
 Contact each casino directly for updates on their policies during the dates of your trip.

 Save money by booking your trip with one of these UNbeatable hotel packages!
 We look forward to seeing you in CB soon.